Post Judgment Modifications of Divorce & Paternity

-With both alimony and child support, the critical question the trial court asks is this: Has there been a substantial change in circumstances since the entry of the final judgment, such as changes in income a disability or a move by one of the members of the divorced couple?
+With both alimony and parenting plans for child custody and support, the critical question the family court asks is this: Has there been a substantial change in circumstances since the entry of the final judgment, such as changes in income a disability or a move by one of the members of the divorced couple?

 The court then must determine whether this substantial change in circumstances is permanent, involuntary and unforeseeable.
 If (a) a party should have expected this change at the time of the final judgment, (b) the party’s own voluntary actions caused the change, or (c) the change is short-term, a modification will not be granted.